ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Security Considerations

-PDMv2 reduces exposure of sensitive operational metadata by ensuring that only registered and authorized entities can meaningfully interpret measurement data.
+PDMv2 reduces exposure of sensitive operational metadata by ensuring that only registered and authorized entities can meaningfully decrypt and interpret protected measurement data.

-This document intentionally does not specify cryptographic mechanisms.
+This document intentionally does not specify cryptographic mechanisms or ciphersuites.
 Security strength therefore depends on the chosen registration system, its authentication methods, and its key management practices.

+Authoritative receiver validation and exception-handling requirements are specified in Section 7.14.
+This section summarizes the security rationale for those rules:

+*  Authentication and Authorization Failures:
+   An attacker may attempt to inject fabricated PDMv2 options or forge metric data.
+To prevent forged, unauthenticated, or unauthorized PDMv2 options from contaminating measurement or reconstruction state, receivers MUST NOT use such data for metric calculations or PDMv2 state updates.

+*  Unknown, Expired, or Unavailable Key Context:
+   If an indicated Epoch is unknown or expired, or if the necessary security context cannot be retrieved, the receiver fails closed with respect to protected PDMv2 content.
+The protected metric block is not decrypted, interpreted, or used.

+*  Nonce Reuse Prevention:
+   Using the same SessionTemporaryKey and nonce to protect different plaintexts destroys AEAD cryptographic security guarantees.
+As specified in Section 7.5, senders MUST rekey or follow suite-defined nonce construction to prevent nonce reuse under the same key before PSNTP space wraps.

+*  Replication vs. Independent Encryption:
+   As described in Section 7.13, replication of an already protected option by segmentation offload (TSO/GSO) or duplication is not a new AEAD encryption event and does not cause nonce reuse.
+However, receivers must authenticate each received option before using its contents.

+*  Context Selectors vs. Secrets:
+   The Global Pointer and Epoch fields are explicit key and context selectors;
+   they are not secret and do not constitute proof of authorization.
+Possession of a Global Pointer or Epoch value MUST NOT be treated as proof of authorization.

+*  Denial of Service via Packet Dropping:
+   Dropping enclosing packets due to invalid or unauthenticated PDMv2 options creates a denial-of-service vector where on-path or off-path attackers can disrupt legitimate traffic by corrupting or attaching invalid options.
+   Implementations SHOULD default to ignoring invalid PDMv2 information and continuing normal IPv6 processing of the packet payload, subject to the IPv6 Option Type action bits.

+*  Denial of Service via Logging and Alerts:
+   Generating logs or alerts on every anomalous or invalid PDMv2 option could allow an attacker to exhaust system resources or logging storage.
-Implementations SHOULD support:
+   Implementations SHOULD aggregate or rate-limit anomaly reporting and alerts.

-{:req_sc: counter="bar" style="format %d."}
-- Forward Secracy
-- Logging of anomalous PDMv2 behavior

 # Privacy Considerations